-ENGL 302 AMERICAN LITERATURE 1625-1865 (3) [American Survey, American Literature] Prerequisite: ENGL 201 or 202 and ENGL 220 or consent of instructor.
+ENGL 302 AMERICAN LITERATURE 1607-1865 (3) [B] Prerequisite: ENGL 220.
 This course is a study of major literary movements and writers from the time of the earliest settlers to the Civil War.
-Authors include Bradstreet, Franklin, Emerson, Thoreau, Hawthorne, Melville, Poe, Dickinson, and others.
+Authors of the period may include Bradstreet, Franklin, Rowson, Sedgwick, Emerson, Thoreau, Hawthorne, Melville, Stowe, and Dickinson.

-ENGL 303 AMERICAN LITERATURE 1865-1950 (3) [American Survey, American Literature] Prerequisite: ENGL 201 or 202 and ENGL 220 or consent of instructor.
-This course is a study of major literary movements and writers from the end of the Civil War to the end of World War II, including poetry and short fiction by Whitman, Twain, James, Hemingway and others.
+ENGL 303 AMERICAN LITERATURE 1865-1950 (3) [C] Prerequisite: ENGL 220.
+This course is a study of major literary movements and writers from the end of the Civil War to the end of World War II.
+Authors of the period may include Alcott, Twain, Crane, Wharton, Cather, Dreiser, Chopin, Jewett, Steinbeck, and Faulkner.